Introduction

 to display the image, TextView

-controls to show the true label and predicted label, and two buttons (selectImageButton
+controls to show the true label and predicted label, and two buttons, selectImageButton

 and runInferenceButton

-) to select an image and run inference.
-The method then loads the PyTorch model from the assets folder using the assetFilePath()
+, to select an image and run inference.
+This method then loads the PyTorch model from the assets

-function and sets up click listeners for the buttons.
+function, and sets up click listeners for the buttons.
 The selectImageButton

 is configured to select a random image from the mnist_bitmaps